 - You will find more duplicates!

 The key strength of Paribus Discovery is identifying duplicates not likely to be found by other means.
-Read our article on Fuzzy Matching – Searching made easy, intelligent and accurate, for more information.
+Read our data diary on What is Fuzzy Matching? for more information.

 Clearly there is some time and effort to be invested, deduplicating is an iterative process, there is no single silver bullet (sorry to burst that bubble!), but invest the time and your users will thank you for it.
 Actually, hold that, they probably won’t, they will just get on with using the system more effectively.
 They will however complain – or simply not use the system – if you don’t deduplicate your CRM!